Good for Novice Owners:

 - Average Lifespan: 10-15 years

-Goberian Breed Profile
+Goberian Dog Breed Information

 The Goberian is a designer dog breed that is a cross between the Siberian Husky and Golden Retriever.
 Because they are a cross between two dog breeds, the Goberian can have any mix of characteristics from the parent breeds.
 They may take on more traits of one parent or have a combination of both.
 Goberians are a relatively new designer dog breed that tends to be friendly, affectionate, and gentle.
 Because they are a mixed dog breed, they are not recognized by the American Kennel Club.
 However, they are recognized by other clubs like the Designer Dogs Kennel Club, American Canine Hybrid Club, International Designer Canine Registry, and more.